benjaminpope/cosmicpca/README.md

 ## Description

-We want to use [Robust PCA](https://statweb.stanford.edu/~candes/papers/RobustPCA.pdf) to separate a stream of TESS images into a sparse component (which hopefully tracks cosmic rays) and a low-rank component (which hopefully recovers the star field).
+We want to use Robust PCA to separate a stream of TESS images into a sparse component (which hopefully tracks cosmic rays) and a low-rank component (which hopefully recovers the star field).

-The Robust PCA implementation is taken from Tom Furnival's C++ implementation of the Robust Orthonormal Subspace Learning (ROSL) algorithm [1].
+The Robust PCA implementation is taken from Tom Furnival's C++ implementation of the [Robust Orthonormal Subspace Learning](http://dx.doi.org/10.1109/CVPR.2014.495) (ROSL) algorithm.

-[1] X Shu, F Porikli, N Ahuja.
-(2014) "Robust Orthonormal Subspace Learning: Efficient Recovery of Corrupted Low-rank Matrices". ([paper](http://dx.doi.org/10.1109/CVPR.2014.495))<br/>

 The cosmic ray generator is from the TESS Science Team [SPyFFi package](https://github.com/TESScience/SPyFFI).